Skip to content

 3.1 Basic Exception Handling

-Exception handling provides a structured error-handling mechanism that separates error-handling code from normal logic.
-At least on the surface, the code looks cleaner.
-Later, we will discuss why in many cases we prohibit the use of exception handling.
+Exception handling provides a structured error handling mechanism that allows us to separate error handling code from the normal logic.
+At the very least, the code appears cleaner.
+Later, we will discuss why we often prohibit the use of exception handling in many scenarios.

-The C++ exception handling paradigm is try-catch-throw: try executing code, throw an exception when an error is encountered, and then catch and handle the exception.
+The C++ exception handling paradigm is try-catch-throw: we attempt to execute code, throw an exception when an error is encountered, and then catch and handle the exception.

 #include <exception>